 KTO plans to launch the Muslim-friendly certificate system around August, which will be granted to restaurants based on how well halal food and other dishes are prepared and served.

 Halal food refers to food products that are prepared in a specific way according to Islamic Sharia law, which covers not only meat but also fruits and vegetables.
-Under the five-tier certificate system, the highest rating will be granted to restaurants that provide halal food officially guaranteed by the Korea Muslim Federation.
+Under the five-tier certificate system, the highest rating will be granted to restaurants that provide halal food officially guaranteed by the Korean Muslim Federation.
 Those without halal food on their menus could also get a lower-rated certificate if they do not offer pork.

 Originally published on www.theindianawaaz.com